rsksmart/devportal-1.0/_rsk/node/contribute/linux.md

 ## Any problems?

-We hope the [troubleshooting section](/rsk/node/troubleshooting) can help you!
+Check out the [troubleshooting section](/rsk/node/troubleshooting), hope it helps!